 Photo courtesy of Atlantic

-Here comes Ben Gibbard now, sauntering into the lobby of a hotel in Midtown, looking exactly how I’d expect Ben Gibbard to look: light blue Patagonia jacket, knit hat, his brown hair peeking from below, red cheeks, and, seemingly, very tall.
+Here comes Ben Gibbard now, sauntering into the lobby of a hotel in Midtown, looking exactly how I’d expect Ben Gibbard to look: light blue Patagonia jacket, knit hat, his brown hair peeking from below, red cheeks, and much taller than I imagined.
 He shakes his head, snow falling to the red-patterned carpet that would fit nicely in a banquet hall for a wedding reception, and he sticks out his hand.
 “Hi,” he says through an exhale, his voice a bit high-pitched but not piercing, “I’m Ben.”

 It’s about 2 PM on the Monday of the last week of January.
 Snow is falling so hard that, looking out the window, you can’t see the other side of West 52nd Street.
 We’ve found ourselves on the cusp of a blizzard named Juno that’s set to destroy the Big Apple and take the rest of the East Coast with it.
 My interview with the lead singer of Death Cab for Cutie has been moved to earlier in the day because, apparently, just in case we all actually do die, his publicist wants to ensure the last conversation we both have is about independent rock and what that means in the year 2015.
 But, that’s the question, though, right?
 As I wrote when Noisey premiered the band’s video for “Black Sun” back in February from their upcoming record Kintsugi (out March 31), the cultural climate is now one in which hip kids in their early twenties have moved from wearing horn-rimmed glasses to fashion sweatpants.
-If anyone should understand the full spectrum of independent music's appeal, it's Gibbard, who watched his own band go from being a tiny band from the Northwest to one of the defining bands of a cultural shift toward indie music in the mid-00s to the kind of band that plays arenas even though they still write songs meant for coffee shops.
-(Plus, don't forget about his side project Postal Service.)
+If anyone should understand the full spectrum of independent music's appeal, it's Gibbard, who watched his own band—and his side project Postal Service—go from being a tiny band from the Northwest to one of the defining bands of a cultural shift toward indie music in the mid-00s to the kind of band that plays arenas even though they still write songs meant for coffee shops.

 Ben and I sit down and the waiter arrives.
 I order black coffee.
 He orders espresso.
 “I really should be drinking tea,” he says.
 “I’ve been fighting this terrible cold, so forgive me.”
 But it doesn’t slow him down.
 What begins is an hour-long conversation about indie rock, selling counter-culture, confessional songwriting, the struggle of being a creative person, and divorce.
 Ben talks fast.
 At certain points, his thoughts move so quickly out of his mouth that his lips can’t keep up.
 “We create things in art because we can’t have them that way in life,” he says at one point.
 “Part of unpacking something that’s specifically painful is about seeing all the pieces that make it painful, and then trying to assemble them into something more eloquent and at times beautiful than what actually caused you to want to write in the first place.”
 Below is our conversation in full, lightly edited.